xtherexuu/todos-list-react/README.md

 ## Description

-This is my simple task list with react, without interactions yet.
+This is my quite simple task list with react, you can add, remove, or toggle done your tasks.
+All tasks are saving in localStorage, so u can keep it on your device even if you cloce the browser.
+Enjoy!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).